 "I've gone a period of time when I haven’t moved a joint much and, when I first start, it's a little bit sore," says Denver physical therapist Eric Robertson, who has osteoarthritis.
 Robertson knows what it's like to be achy when he first starts moving.
 Your knee may hurt and ache, but it shouldn't keep you from doing your usual activities, he says.

-If you have OA, you may be a little uncomfortable when you first begin moving, because there's some inflammation in your knee, says Jemima Albayda, MD.
-She's a rheumatologist at Johns Hopkins University.
+If you have OA, you may be a little uncomfortable when you first begin moving because there's some inflammation in your knee, says Jemima Albayda, MD, a rheumatologist at Johns Hopkins University.
 "But when you start walking, it should feel better."

 There are many ways that walking helps ease the pain of knee OA.

 Rebuilds joints.
 When you have OA, cartilage -- the springy tissue in your joints that acts like a shock absorber for your knees -- can become damaged and worn.
 The result: pain, stiffness, and problems moving.
-Exercise can help rebuild the joint, says Robertson.
+Exercise can help rebuild the joint, Robertson says.
 "Cartilage is like a sponge, and it gets nutrients from the compression and decompression of your body weight as you walk."

 Strengthens your legs.
 Walking builds your muscles so they can take the pressure off your joints and handle more of the weight themselves.
 That means less pain for your knees.